-Write your answers to the following questions in their booklet:
+Write your answers to the following questions below:

-1/ Which is the most popular social media platform in the class?
-Does this surprise you?

-2/ Do you think of YouTube as a social media platform?
-Why or why not?

-3/ Do you know who owns each of these platforms?
-If not, do some research...are any owned by the same company?

-4/ Now that you know which companies own each of these platforms, which do you think would collect the most personal data?
+- 1/ Which is the most popular social media platform in the class?
+Does this surprise you? - 2/ Do you think of YouTube as a social media platform?
+Why or why not? - 3/ Do you know who owns each of these platforms?
+If not, do some research...are any owned by the same company? - 4/ Now that you know which companies own each of these platforms, which do you think would collect the most personal data?
 Justify your answer.

-Social media are interactive platforms that allow the creation or sharing/ exchange of information, ideas, career interests, and other forms of expression via virtual communities and networks.
-Many people do not think of YouTube as social media but because you can create an account and interact with the content and other users, it is technically a social media platform.